US jobless claims fall again as some states end federal aid

 WASHINGTON (AP) — The number of Americans seeking unemployment aid fell last week to 444,000, a new pandemic low and a sign that the job market keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.

 Thursday's report from the Labor Department coincides with moves by nearly all the nation's Republican governors to cut off a $300-a-week federal unemployment benefit that they and many business executives blame for discouraging the unemployed from seeking jobs.
-Those cutoffs of federal jobless aid will begin in June.
+Those cutoffs will begin in June.
 Jobless people have been able to receive the $300 weekly benefit on top of their regular state unemployment aid.

 In Oklahoma, Republican Gov. Kevin Stitt said this week that the state will end the federal benefit on June 26.
 That was unhappy news for Gilbert Cruz and his wife, Marrissa Enloe-Cruz, whose graphic design company in Tulsa has suffered a collapse in business since the pandemic struck.